 Don’t be a JERK!
 We all have our days and we try our best to get along as a whole.
 I understand that every day may not be our best and we will work with that.
 We understand sass, but talking back and attitude will not be tolerated from anyone, especially the athletes towards one another or the coaches.

 We DO reserve the right to have the athletes on our teams and if we feel the need, we will terminate our partnership with an athlete that doesn’t fit the team.
-So far that has no happened and I hope we keep it that way.
+We do our best to maintain and fun and relaxing environment for all parties.